opensafely-core/ehrql/tests/generative/README.md

 ## variable strategies

-The variable strategies are the most complex part of databuilder's generative test strategies.
+The variable strategies are the most complex part of ehrQL's generative test strategies.

 A variable is defined by calling `variable()` in [`variable_strategies.py`](variable_strategies.py), with the tables, schema and value strategies as described above.